 Click any word in a definition or example to find the entry for that word

-This article was first published on 21st May 2013.
+This article was first published on 6th December 2016.

 A must for anyone with an interest in the changing face of language.
 The Macmillan Dictionary blog explores English as it is spoken around the world today.global English and language change from our blog